 planning additional time for the application of ECVET principles to mobility at the start, more time will be need to allow ECVET principles to be discussed and agreed on, including in terms of the planned use of common tools and mechanisms - this will ultimately pay-off, however, with initial investments expected to save time in the longer-term.

 In some countries, ECVET remains in a testing (or post-testing) phase, with regulatory obstacles potentially still in place - these might, for example, place limits on the value (or credit value) that can be attributed to learning outcomes achieved and assessed in another European country.
-In all cases, it is important that these matters are discussed among partners, at the point of planning a mobility programme, so that compensatory measures can be introduced, where needed.
+In all cases, it is important that these matters are discussed among partners at the point of planning a mobility programme, so that expectations are realistic and so that compensatory measures can be introduced, where needed.

 In this video, Maarit Saarenkylä and Veera Metso from Omnia Vocational College (Espoo, Finland) confirm core ECVET issues for discussion with their partner in Ireland.